syncfusion-content/flutter-docs/Flutter/installation/mac-installer/how-to-install.md

 ---

-# Installing Syncfusion Flutter Mac Installer
+# Installing Syncfusion<sup>&reg;</sup> Flutter Mac Installer

-The Essential Studio Flutter Mac installer allows you to create the Flutter application in Visual Studio for Mac with the Syncfusion Flutter components.
+The Essential Studio<sup>&reg;</sup> Flutter Mac installer allows you to create the Flutter application in Visual Studio for Mac with the Syncfusion<sup>&reg;</sup> Flutter components.

 ## Steps to resolve the warning message in Catalina OS or later

-   While running Essential Studio Flutter Mac Installer on Catalina MacOS or later, the below alert will be displayed.
+   While running Essential Studio<sup>&reg;</sup> Flutter Mac Installer on Catalina MacOS or later, the below alert will be displayed.

    ![Alert Image](images/Mac_Catalina_MacOS_Alert1.png)